The Long Blondes: Reunion

-On the 17th of December 2021, Kate Jackson and Dorian Cox reformed The Long Blondes as a duo to perform at the opening of an art installation by Jackson in Leicester, England.
+On 17 December 2021 Kate Jackson and Dorian Cox reformed The Long Blondes as a duo to perform at the opening of an art installation by Jackson in Leicester, England.
 In early 2022 it was confirmed on a podcast interview with Martyn Ware that Jackson and Cox had begun work on a new album by The Long Blondes.
 In April 2022 it was announced that the duo would be making their official live debut at Green Man Festival in Powys, Wales in the summer.
-The band actually played their first reunion gig in Salford on July 8th 2022.
+The band actually played their first reunion gig in Salford on 8 July 2022.

-On August 11th, 2022, Jackson announced she would be stepping away from the Long Blondes due to allegations made against Cox by his ex-girlfriend Victoria Lane via social media until the matter was resolved by the police.
+On 11 August 2022 Jackson announced she would be stepping away from the Long Blondes due to allegations made against Cox by his ex-girlfriend Victoria Lane via social media until the matter was resolved by the police.

 Musical style

 Influences

 The Long Blondes' songs reflect a number of influences, including 60s pop, Buzzcocks, The Fall, The Ramones, Suede, post-punk and new wave.
 Jackson's vocals have been compared to Ari Up of The Slits, Deborah Harry of Blondie and Lesley Woods of Au Pairs.
 The music features angular guitars and prominent bass guitar lines.
 However, the band themselves claim somewhat more eclectic influences than their sound suggests, citing Burt Bacharach, Holland-Dozier-Holland, Chinn and Chapman, and Stock, Aitken and Waterman as influences.

 The band named some of their actual influences and favourite bands.
 Chaplin's were The Smiths, Sweet and The Jesus and Mary Chain.
 Hollis's were Belle and Sebastian, ELO and The Eagles.
 Cox's were ABBA and The Fall.
 Louder's were Scott Walker, The Slits and Captain Beaky.
 Jackson's were The Smiths, The Fall and Nancy Sinatra and Lee Hazlewood.
 Screech Louder cited Siouxsie and the Banshees, a group they were likened by the critics.
-Louder said about them: "[Siouxsie and the Banshees] made much more interesting records than any of the instant hits could manage, and they didn’t run out of ideas after the first few singles.
-Like Pulp, they’re testament to the power of waiting".
+Louder said about them: "[Siouxsie and the Banshees] made much more interesting records than any of the instant hits could manage, and they didn't run out of ideas after the first few singles.
+Like Pulp, they're testament to the power of waiting".